-If you are looking at the high efficiency (95-98% AFUE) models, most of the furnace will have an ECM or Electronically Commutated Motor-(read more about ECM motors here) that runs on DC current.
+If you are looking at the high efficiency (95-98% AFUE) models, most of the furnaces will have an ECM or Electronically Commutated Motor-(read more about ECM motors here) that runs on DC current.
 Those will use about 50-80% less electricity than any standard blower motor from a furnace that was put in 1999 or earlier.

-The variable speed ECM blower motors are the quietest ones I’ve seen in the market.
+The variable-speed ECM blower motors are the quietest ones I’ve seen in the market.
 You can’t even hear them unless you are standing in the furnace room.